-Ironically, though they have a lasting effect on the ecosystem, they are the least in count.
-This makes their presence highly significant.
-Usually, keystone species are either dominant or apex predators whose presence keeps a balance in the ecosystem.
+Ironically, though they have a lasting effect on the ecosystem, they are the least in count, which makes their presence highly significant.
+Usually, keystone species are dominant or apex predators whose presence keeps the ecosystem balanced.

-Conversely, removal of a species allows the thriving of the prey population which in turn decreases the biodiversity of the ecosystem and vice-versa.
+Conversely, the removal of a species allows the thriving of the prey population, which in turn decreases the biodiversity of the ecosystem and vice-versa.
 Most importantly, they help to determine the specific numbers of other species in the community.

 Examples of Keystone Species

-There are a lot of fish species in the water and the level of fertilization ensures a very high population in the marine world.
+There are a lot of fish species in the water, and the level of fertilization ensures a very high population in the marine world.
 With limited seaweed and food reserves in water, they would grow extinct.
 It is for this reason that sharks are essential in marine ecosystems.

 2. Sea Otter

-Their presence regulates the presence of the sea urchins and thus, kelp is regulated for all organisms in the ecosystem.
+Well, their presence regulates the presence of the sea urchins and thus, kelp is regulated for all organisms in the ecosystem.
 They help to keep enough kelp for other wildlife to feed on.

-3. Snowshoe hare
+3. Snowshoe Hare

 4. The African Elephant

-Rodents such as hares and mice depend on grass and their count is also maintained.
+Rodents such as hares and mice depend on grass, and their count is also maintained.
 In the long run, the African elephant enables large predators to have a bountiful count of prey.

-5. Prairie dogs
+5. Prairie Dogs

 These are rodents found in the grasslands of North America.
-Like the snowshoe hare, they are prey to a lot of animals from eagles to wolves.
-As a result, they act as keystone species by keeping the number of predators constant as and not reducing its count due to reproduction thus a balance is stricken.
-The rodents are known for their expert burrowing, which make habitats for some of the predators such as the ferrets.
+Like the snowshoe hare, they are prey to a lot of animals, from eagles to wolves.
+As a result, they act as keystone species by keeping the number of predators constant when maintaining their own numbers constantly replenished.

 The starfish is a keystone species in the marine life.
 Like the shark, it also maintains the ecosystem in the deep waters.
-It is a predator that feeds on mussel.
-The mussel grows on the rocky terrain inside the water, therefore reducing the growth of other species that also depend on the rocky surfaces for establishment.
+It is a predator that feeds on mussels, a group of animals belonging to several families of bivalve molluscs.

-In about a year, the different species had reduced by half.
-Reintroduction of the starfish brought a balance in the ecosystem.
+In about a year, the different species had reduced by half, but the reintroduction of the starfish brought a balance to the ecosystem.

 7. Gray Wolves

-There was over population of the elk leading to competition for food.
-Other organisms that depend on grass such as fish and beavers also faced extinction.
-Overpopulation brought about overgrazing and the land started eroding.
+There was overpopulation of the elk, leading to competition for food.
+Other organisms that depend on grass, such as fish and beavers, also faced extinction.
+Overpopulation brought about overgrazing, and the land started eroding.

-8. Grizzly bears
+8. Grizzly Bears

 Also, the bear is known for its ‘gardening’.
 Unlike other carnivores, the bear takes its spoils deep into the forest to consume it.
-The carcasses of the fishes carried from the riverside end up rotting and fertilizing the soil thus supporting the growth of strong trees.
+The carcasses of the fish carried from the riverside end up rotting and fertilizing the soil, thus supporting the growth of strong trees.

 These are often referred to as keystone mutualists due to their mutual role.
-They are key agents of pollination and by doing so, aid in the growth and spread of certain plant species.
+They are key agents of pollination and, by doing so, aid in the growth and spread of certain plant species.

 A single hummingbird can pollinate over a large area.
-This means that the disappearance of the bird would lead to a decline in the vegetation cover in the forest, followed by a subsequent end of some plant species which were specifically pollinated by the hummingbird.
+This means that the disappearance of the bird would lead to a decline in the vegetation cover in the forest, followed by a subsequent end of some plant species that were specifically pollinated by the hummingbird.

-10. Saguaro cactus
+10. Saguaro Cactus

 This specific cactus grows in the desert.
 It is not only a keystone species but also a keystone host since it is a natural habitat for a myriad of species.
-It offers proper nesting surfaces for large birds such as hawks and smaller ones, like woodpeckers.
+It offers proper nesting surfaces for large birds, such as hawks and smaller ones, like woodpeckers.

 Though a plant, the fig tree is a keystone species.
 It is a food resource for both the animals and birds.
-Its leaves are edible to animals but it is its fruits that are mostly sought after.
+Its leaves are edible to animals, but it is its fruits that are mostly sought after.